bigSMALLG1/learning-journal/README.md

 I used unity docs and videos to help me learn how to program this as I had not attempted this in the 3D environment before.
 I found that you can program this using a single line of code, I just had to add a rigidbody component to the enemy for gravitational forces to apply to it, so that the enemy wouldn't float in to the sky if my player jumped.

 29/12/2024

-Finished write up for Enemy Following Player tutorial.
+Finished write up for Enemy Following Player tutorial, adjusted speed and added neccessary components.

 -------------------------------
 Random Enemy Movement Tutorial